SirajRafique/The-Language-Hub/README.md

 ### Technologies used
 ---------------------

-HTML and CSS programming languages
+HTML5 and CSS3 programming languages

 [Google Fonts](https://fonts.google.com/) to style the website fonts